3 min read

 What Actually Works

-Here's the unsexy truth: make something worth linking to.
+Here's the unsexy truth, the one that doesn't fit on a slide or justify a $10k monthly retainer: make something worth linking to.

-Stop paying for PageRank theater.
-Start creating actual value.
+Stop paying for PageRank theater and start creating actual value.

 Disagree?
 Good.